z1137254268/fastmac/README.md

 > Use a MacOS shell (for free!)

 I don't have a Mac, but I often want to test my software on a Mac, or build software for folks using Macs.
-Rather than shelling out thousands of dollars to buy a Mac, it turns out we can use GitHub Actions to give us access to one for free!
+Rather than shelling out thousands of dollars to buy a Mac, it turns out we can use GitHub Actions to give us access to one for free! `fastmac` makes this process as simple as possible.
 Note that this only gives us access to a terminal shell, not a full GUI.
 Here's how to proceed:

 ## Clone template